jahanzaib-iqbal/IDS-Assignment-1/README.md

 This repository contains Python code files for scraping Movies and Mars facts from [imdb/chart/top](https://www.imdb.com/chart/top/) and [space-facts.com](https://space-facts.com/mars/) and storing the output in CSV format.

 ## Files
-- `MoviesDataScraper.py`: Python script to scrape Mars facts from the web and save the data to a CSV file.
+- `MoviesDataScraper.py`: Python script to scrape movie data from the web and save the data to a CSV file.
-- `Movies_Data.csv`: Output CSV file containing the scraped Mars facts
+- `Movies_Data.csv`: Output CSV file containing the scraped Movie Data
 - `MarsDataScraper.py`: Python script to scrape Mars facts from the web and save the data to a CSV file.
-- `mars_facts.csv`: Output CSV file containing the scraped Mars facts..
+- `mars_facts.csv`: Output CSV file containing the scraped Mars facts.

 ## Requirements